 Evaluation and Youth Work

 How can evaluation support youth programs to share the REAL story of their programs?
-We invite you to...
+We invite you...
 View more

 Do programmes often get sufficient and representative data to measure outcomes?